 But there’s no need to fear!
 Most of the time stomach irritation can be avoided or minimized.
-So, you don’t need to stay away from coffee altogether.
-There’s also no need to drink it, only to suffer in silence afterward.
+So, you don’t need to stay away from coffee altogether or suffer in silence after your morning brew.

 If you or someone you know has stomach issues due to coffee, read this short guide below to learn why coffee makes your stomach hurt.

 1. You Drink Coffee on an Empty Stomach

 Is drinking a cup of coffee the first thing you do after waking up?
 If so, that could be the reason you are experiencing stomach discomfort.
 Coffee is rich and complex, giving it the taste we know and love.
 These are the same reasons, however, that can potentially make it our foe.

 Coffee consumption causes the stomach to produce acid.
 A lot of acid in the stomach with nothing else to absorb it can cause indigestion and heartburn.
 In extreme cases, habitual coffee intake on an empty stomach can even damage your stomach lining.

 This is the most common reason why your stomach may hurt after drinking coffee.
 Thankfully, it’s also the easiest to solve!